 The Court strives to achieve its purposes while keeping a child in a family environment, separating the child from his or her parents only when necessary for his or her welfare or in the interests of public safety.

-In 2013 the Court utilized Residential Treatment Centers for a total of: 2620 bed days for placements.
-Of the 2,620 bed days, 281 bed days were used but no costs assessed to Holmes County.
+In 2014 the Court utilized Residential Treatment Centers for a total of: 2413 bed days for placements.